madfam-io/plinto/.serena/memories/implementation_timeline_analysis_jan2025.md

 ## 🎯 CONCLUSION

-The Plinto platform was implemented in an incredibly compressed timeline:
+The Janua platform was implemented in an incredibly compressed timeline:
 - **Documented**: 8-week phased approach
 - **Reality**: 10-day sprint implementation (Sept 8-17, 2025)
 - **Current Status**: 85-90% production ready as of Sept 17, 2025